Introduction

 The --v0

 flag indicates that the test file uses version 0 of the syntax.
-This ensures backwards compatibility as the syntax evolves in future versions.
+This

 Basic Commands